The Orange Filter: Haze Penetration and Architectural Contrast

 Where Orange Sits in the Spectrum

-A contrast filter for black-and-white work transmits its own colour and attenuates the complementary ones.
-The standard orange is the Kodak Wratten 21, a longpass filter that begins transmitting in the green region and passes freely through red, with its half-height cutoff in the neighbourhood of 530 to 550 nanometres.
-By comparison the common yellow (Wratten 8) cuts near 465 nm and the deep red (Wratten 25) near 580 to 600 nm.
-Orange therefore removes nearly all blue and a meaningful share of green while leaving the warm end intact, which places its effect squarely between the gentle correction of yellow and the dramatic, sometimes harsh, rendering of red.
+A contrast filter for panchromatic work transmits its own colour and attenuates the complementary ones.
+The standard orange is the Kodak Wratten 21, a longpass filter that passes freely through red with its half-height (50% transmission) cutoff at approximately 530 nm; it blocks essentially everything shorter.
+Set it against its neighbours and the family becomes clear: Wratten 8 (yellow) cuts near 465 nm, the deep yellows 12 and 15 at roughly 500 and 510 nm, the deep orange Wratten 22 at about 550 nm, the red Wratten 25 at 580 nm, and the deep red Wratten 29 at around 600 nm.
+Orange therefore removes all blue and a meaningful share of green while leaving the warm end intact, sitting squarely between the gentle correction of yellow and the dramatic rendering of the 25 and 29.

 Cutting Atmospheric Haze